SeanMeyer/UCD/search-project/README.md

 # Problem Solving Using Search

-The report on this project is available in PDF form.
+The report on this project was created as a [PDF](https://github.com/SeanMeyer/UCD/blob/master/search-project/Programming%20Assignment%201.pdf).
 Below is a version converted to markdown, which may have some formatting issues and will not include images (such as graphs).

 # Problem Description